FEW Mentoring Program

 The purpose of the FEW Mentoring Program is a competitively selective mentor and training opportunity for those who aspire to become effective leaders within FEW and to build their network in the government for career advancement.

-This program is exclusive to FEW members who wish to go through the first class of graduates of the revised FEW Mentoring Program.
+This program is exclusive to FEW members.
 It is a 12-month program consisting of insightful learning objectives, webinars, training sessions, and direct mentorship by Senior Executive Service (SES) or equivalent leaders with the federal government.

 Mentoring is a mutually beneficial experience where valuable knowledge, invaluable experience and astute insight is shared.
 It offers growth opportunities on professional and personal levels for both Mentors and Mentees.